Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Related Work

-{\bf Multi-Task Learning:} Multi-Task Learning (MTL) is a learning paradigm in machine learning and its aim is to leverage useful information contained in multiple related tasks to help improve the generalization performance of all the tasks \cite{zhang2021survey}.
-Multi-task model can do more things using the same model \cite{htc, a12, li2020automatic, eem, drive}.
+{\bf Multi-Task Learning and Deep Learning in Remote Sensing:} Multi-Task Learning (MTL) is a learning paradigm in machine learning and its aim is to leverage useful information contained in multiple related tasks to help improve the generalization performance of all the tasks \cite{zhang2021survey}.
+Multitask model can do more things using the same model \cite{htc, a12, li2020automatic, eem, drive, liu2021abnet}.
 Hybrid Task Cascade (HTC)\cite{htc} effectively integrates cascade into instance segmentation by interweaving detection and segmentation features together for a joint multi-stage processing.
 LOFT\cite{a12} can predict roof-to-footprint offset with roof segmentation.
 P. Li \emph{et al.}\cite{li2020automatic} proposed a method which can extract road and road intersections.
 Eagle-Eyed Multitask CNNs\cite{eem} incorporate three tasks, aerial scene classification (ASC), center-metric learning and similarity distribution learning together.
 For autonomous driving, a shared backbone with different subnets was designed to address object detection, drivable area segmentation, lane detection, depth estimation and so on \cite{drive}.
 HybridNet \cite{hybridnet} is one of those models developed an end-to-end perception network to perform multi-tasking, including traffic object detection, drivable area segmentation and lane detection.
 Additionally, YOLOP \cite{yolop} and YOLOPv2 \cite{yolopv2} further enhanced the performance of aforementioned three tasks by using the share-weight backbone.
+ABNet\cite{liu2021abnet} was designed to solve challengings caused by complicated backgrounds and imbalanced scale and distribution of remote sensing image.
+Salient object detection in optical remote sensing images often suffers from intrinsic problems, such as cluttered background, scale variation and irregular topology, to solve this HFANet\cite{wang2022hybrid} was proposed.
+SDNet\cite{SDNet} is a dual-branch network which can perform cross-task knowledge distillation from the scene classification to facilitate accurate saliency detection.